BarnardArchives/barnard_isle_docker/README.md

      - phpMyAdmin: run `docker-compose up -d myadmin` (this will start the server as well.)
   4. Import your data
      - CLI: run `docker exec -it isle-a2-mysql bash` to connect to your container.
 Import your sql dumps: `cd /sql_databases_for_import` `mysql -uroot -p<MYSQLROOTPASS> < *.sql`
      - phpMyAdmin: to connect phpMyAdmin visit http://<host_ip>:8081/.
 To login, the host is `mysql` username `root` password from the MySQL ENV.
-Click on import, browse to `/sql_databases_for_import` and, one by one, import your data.
+Click on import and select the users.sql first.
+Now go to your Fedora database, hit import (find correct file and import) and the same for your Drupal db.
   5. Exit the container OR stop phpMyAdmin
      - CLI: `exit;`
      - phpMyAdmin: `docker-compose stop myadmin`